s-u/macosvm/README.md

 ```

 Note the `-c` flag which will make a copy-on-write copy, i.e., the cloned image doesn't use any actual space on disk (if you use APFS).
 This allows you to store different modifications of your base operating system without duplicating storage space.

+See `macosvm -h` for a minimal help page.

 ### Details